celo-org/docs/blog/02-03-2023-creating-your-first-smart-contract-on-the-celo-blockchain/creating-your-first-smart-contract-on-the-celo-blockchain.md

 ---
-title: How to create your first smart contract on the celo blockchain,
+title: How to create your first smart contract on the celo blockchain
 description: This tutorials teaches you how to create your first sample smart contract and deploy it on the celo blockchain,

 authors: